How to shop for low-carb or keto extras online

 - Olive snack packs: green, black, or a variety pack.

-- Epic Meat bars: bacon or beef apple bacon (liberal low-carb), chicken sriracha, and pulled pork.
+- Epic Meat bars: bacon or beef apple bacon (liberal low-carb), chicken sriracha, or a variety pack.4

 - Parmesan crisps